okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/multiple-environments/lab/index.md

 1. Open the Admin Console for your production org.
 2. Choose **Workflow** from the menu.
-3. If the menu doesn't include a `Workflows console` option, this feature is not enabled.
+3. If the menu doesn't include a `Workflows console` option, this feature isn't enabled.
 Contact your customer account team to enable Workflows for your account.

 ## A Slack channel